OpTeX

 CTUstyle for OpTeX

-OpTeX is a LuaTeX format based on Plain TeX macros (by Donald Knuth) and on OPmac macros.
+OpTeX is a LuaTeX format (LuaHBTeX format since 2025) based on Plain TeX macros (by Donald Knuth).
 The main features are:

 OpTeX should be a modern plain TeX with power from OPmac (fonts selection system, colors, external graphics, references, hyperlinks...) with Unicode fonts.